JeremyRiyadi/JeremyRiyadi/README.md

 # Hii there, I'm Jeremy 🙌

-I am currently a fourth-semester Data Science student at BINUS University, with a strong passion for Web Development 💻 and a constant drive to explore and learn new things 🧠
+I am currently a fifth-semester Data Science student at BINUS University, with a strong passion for Web Development 💻 and a constant drive to explore and learn new things 🧠

 ## 📌 A brief about me
 - 💼 Current Job : Student at Binus University and a Teacher at Sunrise Enrichment Center